Off-Campus Study & Exchanges encourages students to pursue external scholarship opportunities

 The DAAD provides a number of undergraduate scholarships for study, research or internships in Germany.
 DAAD also has post-graduate opportunities for graduating seniors.
 Most scholarships encourage some previous study in German language, but some do not require any previous German language study.

-Scholarships for US or Canadian citizens enrolled in a North American college or university where transfer credit from an academic program abroad will be applied to their degree.
-Students must be studying in one of the eligible countries in the region.
-Award amounts range in increments of $500 to $2,000.
-See website for details and list of eligible countries.
+Scholarships for US citizens enrolled in a US college or university where transfer credit from an academic program abroad will be applied to their US degree being earned.
+Students must have a minimum cumulative GPA of 2.5/4.0 and be studying for a minimum of 4 weeks/28 days.
+Scholarships are valued at $2,000.
+FGS offers 7 different scholarships.
+Applicants may select one.
+Awards are made 3 times annually.
+See website for details and application deadlines.

 Back to top